upala-digital-identity/docs/source/explosive-bots.rst

 The rest is out of protocol.
 However it is the strength of the system.
 It shows how Upala can unite different systems.

+..
+A group may chose any currency as long as it can pay bot reward in DAI.
+There is a penalty for not doing so.

 Incentive and governance
 ========================